 - Upset stomach or nausea/vomiting

 - Dehydration (loss of fluids)

 Symptoms of giardiasis normally begin 1 to 3 weeks after becoming infected.
 In children, severe giardiasis might delay physical and mental growth, slow development, and cause malnutrition.

 Where and how does Giardia get into drinking water?

 Millions of Giardia parasites can be released in a bowel movement of an infected human or animal.
-Human or animal waste can enter the water through different ways, including sewage overflows, sewage systems that are not working properly, polluted storm water runoff, and agricultural runoff.
-Wells may be more vulnerable to such contamination after flooding, particularly if the wells are shallow, have been dug or bored, or have been submerged by floodwater for long periods of time.
+Human or animal waste can enter the water in different ways, including sewage overflows, sewage systems not working properly, polluted stormwater runoff, and agricultural runoff.
+Wells may be more vulnerable to such contamination after flooding, particularly if the wells are shallow, dug or bored, or submerged by floodwater for long periods.

 Tips to avoid parasitic infections

 - Wash your hands with soap and warm water.

 - Drink water from safe sources and use Berkey Water Filters.

 - Wash all raw fruits and vegetables under running water from a safe source.